 Can I bring my own kayak, canoe, or boat?

-At this time, only Standing Pines-provided boats are allowed, and only during supervised sessions.
-Personal watercraft are not permitted to protect the lake liner, ensure guest safety, and comply with stormwater management guidelines.
+No. Only Standing Pines-provided boats may be used, and only during supervised sessions once guest boating officially opens.
+Personal watercraft of any kind — kayaks, canoes, inflatables, paddleboards — are not permitted.
+This protects the lake liner, guest safety, and stormwater compliance. management guidelines.

 Are there fish in the lake?